nov1n/RemarkablePocket/README.md

 ### Docker Compose

 If you prefer to use [Docker Compose](https://docs.docker.com/compose/) you can download the [docker-compose.yml](docker-compose.yml) file, and run `docker-compose up`.
-Please make sure that the mounted config files (e.g. `~/.remarkable-pocket` etc.) exist on the host before starting.
+Please make sure that the mounted config files exist on the host by running `touch ~/.remarkable-pocket ~/.rmapi && mkdir -p ~/.rmapi-cache` before starting.

 ### Raspberry Pi